 Solution.
 (Minimum value) We let a and b be the two numbers.
 We are told that a and b satisfy the equation ab = 5.
-Our goal is to maximize the objective function a + b.
+Our goal is to maximize the objective function a + b, subject to the constraint ab = 5.

-We solve ab = 5 to express b in terms of a (Does it matter if we solve for b or a?) which gives b = 5/a.
+We use the constraint to eliminate one variable.
+Thus, we solve ab = 5 to express b = 5/a in terms of a.
+(Does it matter if we solve for b or a?)
 Substituting for b, we obtain the objective function: